 1. They monitor their spending regularly

-Tracking your spending could be one of the most effective ways to lower your credit card debt.
-In order for your account balances to decrease, it’s important to limit any new purchases on the account.
-In addition to a traditional pen and paper method, there are many free apps to help track your spending.
+Tracking your spending can be one of the most effective ways to lower your credit card debt.
+After all, to decrease your account balance, you need to be mindful of what you add to it.
+Effective methods include the traditional pen and paper method or one of many apps that help track your spending.

 Paying your minimum monthly payment on time will keep your payment history strong and help avoid late fees.
 However, if you’re aiming to eliminate credit card debt altogether, paying more than the minimum due could be a successful technique.

 If your minimum payment is $50 and you pay $75, an additional $25 could go toward your principal balance.
 In addition to lowering your principal balance, it could also reduce the amount of interest you pay over time.
-Be sure to check with your credit card provider to make sure that the extra money you pay per month will be put toward your principal balance.
+Before you try this method, check with your credit card provider to make sure that the extra money you pay each month will be put toward your principal balance.